Approved by decision of the Board of Trustees on 25 October 2017

 §1.
 Role of host institutions

-- The host institutions where FWO beneficiaries carry out their research projects conduct a preventive policy with respect to research integrity and ensure the research integrity with which such research is to be carried out.
+- The host institutions where FWO beneficiaries carry out their research projects conduct a preventive policy with respect to scientific integrity and ensure the scientific integrity with which such research is to be carried out.

-- In this context, academic administrations are required to inform the secretary-general of FWO as soon as they have established breaches of research integrity committed by beneficiaries of the FWO and after all the relevant customary procedures of the institute have been followed and there is no reasonable doubt as to the breach and its precise nature.
+- In this context, the administration of the host institution is required to inform the secretary-general of FWO as soon as they have established breaches of scientific integrity committed by beneficiaries of the FWO and after all the relevant customary procedures of the institute have been followed and there is no reasonable doubt as to the breach and its precise nature.

-- The secretary-general of FWO will notify the host institution of any serious indications of breaches of research integrity committed by one of the beneficiaries of the FWO.
-The university will thereupon initiate its customary procedure for breaches of research integrity.
+- The secretary-general of FWO will notify the host institution of any serious indications of breaches of scientific integrity committed by one of the beneficiaries of the FWO.
+The host institution will thereupon initiate its customary procedure for breaches of scientific integrity.
 The host institution will in that case conduct the investigation in accordance with its own rules, and send its findings to the FWO.

 - In any report to the FWO the following shall be described clearly and exhaustively: the findings made, the investigative methodology used, the further findings and, where appropriate, the advice of the VCWI.
-Throughout the entire procedure, the host institution shall be available to be contacted by the FWO to provide additional information and shall make all reasonable efforts to help avoid any financial loss and damage to the reputation of the FWO.
+Throughout the entire procedure, the host institution shall make itself available to the FWO to provide additional information and shall make all reasonable efforts to help avoid any financial loss and damage to the reputation of the FWO.

-- Communication by the university to third parties and vice versa shall always take place in consultation with the FWO.
+- Communication by the host institution to third parties and vice versa shall always take place in consultation with the FWO.

 - The FWO treats all files as strictly confidential.